xiGUAwanOU/tech-note/interactive-development/web/css/naming-convention.md

 ## Vue.js Scoped Style Tag
 In theory it should always be there.
 All the reusable styles should be extracted as a new block, or written as a mixin.
 As a result, all the remaining style definitions are actually component specific.

+## To Sum It Up
+1. Don't import a file containing concrete style classes everywhere;
+2. To extend an existing class, simply append new class after the existing class;
+3. Avoid using BEM everywhere to keep the class name short, only use it for global classes;
+4. Use Vue.js `scoped` attribute wisely, so that the class name in the component won't polute the global naming sapce.